ZoDDeL/CM-Ultimate/README.md

 > [!NOTE]
 > ### How to use the CE table:
 > make sure you have installed(not packed loose files!) cheat engine 7.5 or newer first.
-> before starting the table make sure the game runs!!! you can sit in the mainscrean of the game.
+> before starting the table make sure the game runs!!! you can sit in the mainscreen of the game.
 > to run the table just doubleclick the CM_Ultimate.CT file.
-> when asked to to executue lua code hit allow or allow always(you wont get asked anymore).
+> when asked to to execute lua code hit allow or allow always(you wont get asked anymore).
 > this is required for the custom header in the CE window (buttons, compact mode) and to automatic hook the game exe.